• Home

 Picking Your Napkins

 This season, I’ve seen so many gorgeous napkin sets out there to decorate an Easter table.
-It’s hard to choose just one favorite, so I’ve rounded up my best neutral napkin picks from Amazon below.
-(Prime shipping, anyone?)
-All napkin sets have 4-5 star ratings and are under $20 at the time of this posting.
+It’s hard to choose just one favorite, so I’ve rounded up my best neutral napkin picks below.
+All napkin sets have 4-5 star ratings and are under $35 at the time of this posting.

 You can pick your scrapbook paper to complement any style.
 I always try to balance a busy napkin fabric with a more solid patterned napkin ring or vice-versa.